Help - Quick Start Guide

 2. Click Component Wizard, a friendly, step-by-step setup.

-3. Pick a type: Card, Deck, Token, Coin, Dice, Spinner, Counter, Timer, Bag, Board, Rulebook, or Other.
+3. Pick a type: Card, Bulk Cards, Token, Bulk Tokens, Coin, Dice, Spinner, Counter, Timer, Bag, Pack, Board, or Rulebook.

 4. Fill in the details the wizard asks for: